AI

 Data Quality and Availability

 AI algorithms rely heavily on high-quality, diverse, and well-annotated datasets for training and validation.
 Acquiring such datasets in life sciences and biotech can be challenging due to various factors.
 First, biological data often exhibit high dimensionality, heterogeneity, and complexity, making it difficult to capture all relevant features accurately.
 Additionally, datasets may be limited in size or suffer from biases, such as underrepresenting certain populations or experimental conditions.
 Moreover, accessing proprietary or sensitive data for research can pose legal and ethical challenges.
-These limitations can impede the development and generalisation of AI models in life sciences and biotech.
+These limitations can impede the development and generalization of AI models in life sciences and biotech.

 Interpretability and Explainability – Mapping the Data